Not an actual patient or HCP

 Indication

-RYZUMVI™ (phentolamine ophthalmic solution) 0.75% is indicated for the treatment of pharmacologically-induced mydriasis produced by adrenergic agonists (e.g., phenylephrine) or parasympatholytic (e.g., tropicamide) agents.
+RYZUMVI® (phentolamine ophthalmic solution) 0.75% is indicated for the treatment of pharmacologically-induced mydriasis produced by adrenergic agonists (e.g., phenylephrine) or parasympatholytic (e.g., tropicamide) agents.

 Click here for full Prescribing Information.

-article/how-often-do-you-dilate.
+References: 1.
+Boyd K. Mendoza O. What are dilating eye drops?
+American Academy of Ophthalmology.
+Available at: https://www.aao.org/eye-health/drugs/dilating-eyedrops.
 Accessed February 8, 2024.
-6. American Academy of Ophthalmology.
+2. American Academy of Ophthalmology.
+Comprehensive adult medical eye evaluation preferred practice pattern.
+American Academy of Ophthalmology.
+2020;1-29.
+3. Paremyd.
+Prescribing Information.
+Akorn, Inc. 2001.
+4. Tropicamide.
+Prescribing Information.
+Alcon Laboratories, Inc. 2022.
+5. Pepose JS, et al. Reversal of pharmacologically induced mydriasis with phentolamine ophthalmic solution.
+Ophthalmology.
+2024. https://doi.org/10.1016/j.ophtha.2024.09.010.
+6. Murphy J. How often do you dilate?
+Review of Optometry.
+Available at: https://www.reviewofoptometry.com/article/how-often-do-you-dilate.
+Accessed February 8, 2024.
+7. American Optometric Association.
 2 points to keep in mind when patients decline dilation.
-Available at: https://www.aoa.org/news/practice-management/billing-and-coding/2-points-to-keep-in-mind-when-patients-decline-dilation?
+Available at: https://www.aoa.org/news/practicemanagement/billing-and-coding/2-points-to-keep-in-mind-when-patients-decline-dilation?
 Accessed February 8, 2024.
-7. Goel S, Maharajan P, Chua C, Dong B, Butcher M, Bagga P. Driving ability after pupillary dilatation.
+8. AAPOS Online 2024: How long do dilating drops last?
+Available at: https://www.aapos.org/glossary/dilating-eye-drops#:~:text=nearsightedness%20(myopia).-,HOW%20LONG%20DO%20DILATING%20DROPS%20LAST%3F,from%204%20to%2024%20hours.
+Accessed January 15, 2025.
+9. Mayo Clinical Online 2024: Drugs and Supplements Hydroxyamphetamine and Tropicamide (Ophthalmic Route).
+Available at: https://www.mayoclinic.org/drugs-supplements/hydroxyamphetamine-and-tropicamide-ophthalmic-route/description/drg-20061972.
+Accessed January 15, 2025.
+10. Goel S, Maharajan P, Chua C, Dong B, Butcher M, Bagga P. Driving ability after pupillary dilation.
 Eye.
 2003;17(6):735-738.
-8. Siderov J, Bartlett JR, Madigan CJ.
-Pupillary dilation: the patient's perspective.
+11. Siderov J, Bartlett JR, Madigan CJ.
+Pupillary dilation: the patient’s perspective.
 Clin Exp Optom.
-1996; 79(2): 62-66.
-9. Adediji AK, Adio AO, Fiebai B. Effects of diagnostic mydriasis on distant and near vision.
+1996;79(2):62-66.
+12. Adediji AK, Adio AO, Fiebai B. Effects of diagnostic mydriasis on distant and near vision.
 IOSR J Dent Med Sci.
 2019;18(3):45-49.